 According to a YouGov poll conducted for Uswitch, 60% of us find energy bills difficult to understand.
 Take a glance at one and it’s easy to see why – they’re stuffed with complicated jargon and figures.
 Understanding energy bills is important, however, because it gives you vital information about your own usage.
-Here’s a breakdown of the basics.

 Your electric and gas bills show more than simply the amount you must pay.
 They also give you information about your current plan and show you just how much energy you’ve been using across the billing period.
 Understanding energy bills allows you to verify that you’re billed the correct amount and haven’t built up any debts.
 Your bill also shows if the energy supplier owes you money, and even if there’s a cheaper tariff you could move to.
 If your energy use has risen significantly, you can examine your household habits to find out why, leading to greater efficiency – and lower bills.

 You may receive a gas bill, electricity bill, or dual fuel utility bill.
 Energy bills are broken down into those demanding payment (standard bills), or statements showing what you’ve already paid (direct debit or pay-as-you-go plans).
 Bills might be sent out quarterly, monthly, or even annually according to your preferences.
-This billing period and date usually appear at the top of the bill.
+The billing period and date usually appear at the top of the bill.
 This is where you’ll also find the basic facts, such as your name, address, and customer reference number.
-Look for contact information for the supplier at the top as well, in case you need to get in touch.
+Look for contact information for the supplier at the top as well in case you need to get in touch.

 The bottom of your statement shows what is owed, both before and after VAT.
 You will see a balance on last statement, which indicates the balance carried over from the most recent bill.
 Payments received will show any payments you’ve made, and the previous account balance will read as £0.00 if you’ve paid off everything owed from the last billing period.